 Before making or repairing a fabricated metal product, a boilermaker studies design drawings and creates full size patterns or templates, using straightedges, squares, transits, and tape measures.
 After the various sized shapes and pieces are marked out on metal, boilermakers use hand and power tools or flame cutting torches to make the cuts.
 The sections of metal are then bent into shape and accurately lined up before they are welded together.
 If the plate sections are very large, heavy cranes are used to lift the parts into place.
 Boilermakers align sections using plumb bobs, levels, wedges, and turnbuckles.
 They use metalworking machinery and other tools to remove irregular edges so that metal pieces fit together properly.
 They then join them by bolting, welding, or riveting.
 Boilermakers also align and attach water tubes, stacks and liners, safety and check valves, water and pressure gauges, and other parts, and test complete vessels for leaks or other defects.

-Boilermakers may experience extended periods of overtime when equipment is shut down for maintenance.
-Overtime work also may be necessary to meet construction or production deadlines.
-However, since most field construction and repair work is contract work, there may be periods of unemployment when a contract is complete.
-Many boilermakers must travel to a project and live away from home for long periods of time.
+Most boilermakers work full time, and work schedules may vary.
+Boilermakers may experience extended periods of overtime when equipment is shut down for maintenance or repair, or when necessary to meet construction or production deadlines.
+In contrast, because most field construction and repair is contract work, there may be periods of unemployment upon completion of a contract.

 Education & Training Required